Foodservice manufacturers have long felt the pain of old and/or high deduction balances.

 Lactalis says that their success in deduction management is a testament to a large group of contributors.
 “We used teams that included members of Trade Marketing, IT, Customer Accounting, Sales, and Blacksmith Applications to address key needs.
 Using a team approach allowed our company to get the best feedback possible and achieve great results,” says Kristy Pawlowski, Manager of Trade Marketing Administration and Analysis.
 “Our deduction and pending claim balances were greatly reduced since bringing the TPM onboard.
 Now that these areas are in check, we have shifted our focus to reporting needs.”

-Tracy McQuilkin, Director of Client Services of the TPM application says, “Determine what works best for your company to stay on top of deductions – especially invalid repays – that’s the key to success.
+Tracy McQuilkin, Director of Client Services at Blacksmith Applications says, “Determine what works best for your company to stay on top of deductions – especially invalid repays – that’s the key to success.
 Not one process works across the board, it depends how your organization is setup.”

 McQuilkin adds that TPM customers meet weekly with their Account Managers to review contracts, deductions and pendings.
 During this meeting, they examine the deductions and suggest improvements for the deduction clearing process.